Joe Gilmore: Career

-Joe Gilmore married Marie Jeanne Zambelli in 1943.
-They had three sons, Joseph, Brian and Anthony.

-During The Blitz, Gilmore took on the role as a fire warden on the roof of The Savoy.

-Despite never returning to live in Ireland, Gilmore was proud of his Irish roots and culture, and never lost his Belfast accent.
-Gilmore grew up and remained a devout Roman Catholic throughout his whole life.

-He past away in December 2015 at age 93.

-Cocktails created by Joe Gilmore
+Cocktails created

 The Blenheim

 Created for Sir Winston Churchill’s ninetieth birthday.
 It is also known as the Four Score and Ten.

 Churchill

 Created for Sir Winston Churchill on one of his many visits to The Savoy.

 Common market

 Created to mark Britain’s entry into the European Economic Community in 1973, using drinks from all the member states.

 Four score (1955)

 Created for Sir Winston Churchill’s eightieth birthday.

 Golden doublet

 Created in 1973 to commemorate the wedding of Princess Anne to Captain Mark Phillips.
 Doublet was the name of the Princess’s horse on which she participated in the European Championships in 1973.